Get exclusive money-saving offers and guides

 Although $0.30 per transaction doesn’t seem like a lot when you’re selling your products for much more than that, it’s important to factor in the commission rate fee as well.

-Now that you’re convinced about Afterpay, you might have a few questions as to how it works for your customers.
-Afterpay is a credit line for customers, where they use it to buy items from your store (online or in a physical shop) and pay the money back later.
+Afterpay offers a credit line to your customers.
+They use it to buy items from your store (online or in a physical shop) and pay the money back later.

-Customers make four payments made over an eight-week period, with the first payment taken at the initial purchase of the item.
+Customers make 4 payments over 6 weeks, with the first payment taken at the initial purchase of the item.
 If they do not adhere to the payment schedule, they are charged late fees until they have paid off their instalment.

-The eight weeks are interest-free, so the customer owes the instalments that are reflected on the website.
+The 6 weeks are interest-free, so the customer owes the instalments that are reflected on the website.

-In order to start offering Afterpay at your store, you just need to fill out the online enquiry form that is available on their website.
-Some of the details that you need include:
+In order to start offering Afterpay at your store, you just need to fill out the online form that is available on Afterpay's website.
+Some of the details that you need include the following:

 Once you provide all of this information and more, a representative will get back to you within the next 24-48 hours.